stephanemora/azure-docs.fr-fr/articles/search/query-simple-syntax.md

 ### <a name="and-operator-"></a>Opérateur AND `+`

 L’opérateur AND est un signe plus.
-Par exemple, `wifi+luxury` recherche les documents contenant à la fois `wifi` et `luxury`.
+Par exemple, `wifi + luxury` recherche les documents contenant à la fois `wifi` et `luxury`.

 ### <a name="or-operator-"></a>Opérateur OR `|`